Curfew: Ireland

 Several medieval towns in Ireland had a curfew after the English model.
-In Galway a curfew bell was rang every night before the town gates were locked.
+In Galway a curfew bell was rung every night before the town gates were locked.
 In Kilkenny the night watchmen stood guard over the market stalls "from curfew to cockcrow."

 During the 1916 Easter Rising, Dublin was under curfew between 7:30 p.m. and 5:30 am.

 During the Irish War of Independence curfews were regularly imposed, including in 1920 in Dublin between midnight and 5 am.
 Curfew between 9 p.m. and 3 a.m. was imposed on Cork City in July 1920 after the shooting of Gerald Smyth; in August it was extended to many parts of Munster.

 In 1921 Limerick was under a curfew.
 In 1921, Dublin's curfew began at 10 pm, moved to 9 p.m on 4 March.

 In the Republic of Ireland, a restriction on movement order may be placed on an offender, which may include a curfew element.